-Note that most webcam come with lenses providing an horizontal field of view of approximately 60-70°.
+Note: most webcam come with lenses providing an horizontal field of view of approximately 60-70°.

-There are however cases where a webcam will not be appropriate, either because the processing unit will be distant from the camera, or the resolution needs to be superior to 5MPx, or the field of view must be smaller or larger than the 60-70° mentioned above, or the camera must have specific features (like infrared, wide dynamic balance...).
+Note: There are cases where a webcam will not be appropriate, either because the processing unit will be distant from the camera, or the resolution needs to be superior to 5MPx, or the field of view must be smaller or larger than the 60-70° mentioned above, or the camera must have specific features (like infrared, wide dynamic balance...).

 In those cases, it is recommended to use an IP camera.